Draeken/articles/dev/11React/README.md

 React render method takes a react element and a host container to create, through host API, the host instances in the provided container to match the provided react element.

 Because DOM node creation/destruction is slow (+ it loses scroll, focus or other state information), React will try to re-use the same host instances between different renders, when the type and place matches with the react element tree.
+If there is a mismatch, it will be unmounted with all its children.

 In react element's children array, null is a valid value.
 When using conditional rendering, it's either null or the revealed react element, so sibling nodes stay in the same place and are re-used between renders.